 When fully open, the door panel will stack behind one another, so the opening is only as wide as the stacking system allows.
 The way to get around this is to slide panels into a wall cavity, but this is a more expensive option.

 Folding doors can be top-hung from an overhead track or mounted on floor tracks.
 Top-hung systems will require a substantial lintel to take the weight.
 Doors that stack internally will take up more room space than those that stack externally.

 Sliding and folding doors can be designed in a range of frame materials, including wood, plastic, metal and composites.
-Owners of traditional and period properties may opt for hardwood timber framing, but they are relatively expensive and come with a high maintenance overhead.
+Owners of traditional and period properties may opt for hardwood timber framing, but they are relatively expensive and have a high maintenance overhead.